Don’t fall victim to these 5 types of fraud

 - Create strong unique passwords

-The Canada Revenue Agency offers even further advice on how to protect yourself against identity theft.
+The Canada Revenue Agency offers even further advice on how to protect yourself against types of fraud including identity theft.
 They advise Canadians to be cautious when providing their SIN number or date of birth over the phone, checking with the charities section of the CRA website before donating money, and being suspicious if ever asked to pay taxes on lottery or sweepstakes winnings.
 These types of actions can all be part of identity theft scams.

 2. Romance scam